JakeOlney/fluorescent-challenge/README.md

 ### Responsiveness

 Unfortunately, due to time contraints, I wasn't able to make things repsonsive.
 I felt that priority should be placed on making at least one version (ie. desktop vs. mobile) the best it could be, so I started with desktop as that's the mock-up that was provided.
 That said, I did start out building the main structure with the intention of making things repsonsive, so there are some initial considerations included.
+The idea was to have the following:

+  - Main image (full-width)
+  - Image thumbnails (vertical layout - full-width)
+  - Product information (full-width)

 ### Variant selection